keptn-sandbox/slackbot-service/README.md

 ### Create bot user in Slack and receive bot token

-1. Go to https://YOUR-SLACK-TENANT.slack.com/apps/manage/custom-integrations and click on Bots to add a bot user.
+1. Go to https://YOUR-SLACK-TENANT.slack.com/apps/manage/custom-integrations and search for **Bots** to add a bot user.
     ![botuser](./images/bot-user.png)

 1. Click on **Add to Slack** and give your bot a username.
 This will be the name you will interact with the bot.
 A good name would be, e.g., **keptn**